Kelly-Portfolio/Kelly-Portfolio.github.io/_posts/2024-01-01-MBY-project-1.markdown

 H4h3img2: img/portfolio2024/MBY/IMG_8808.JPG
 H4h3img2text: Made-By-You Senseo prototype backside
 H4h4: Impact and User Experience
 H4h4text: The "Made-By-You" concept not only increases user awareness of a product's components through the assembly process but also indirectly encourages consideration of repairs.
 By providing a central hub for all product-related information, the repair process becomes more straightforward and approachable.
-To enhance the story and user experience, I created two user journeys, which have also been transformed into a short video, along with a detailed service blueprint that outlines the behind-the-scenes activities necessary to support the PSS.
+To enhance the story and user experience, I created two user journeys, which have also been transformed into a short video shown at the top of this page, along with a detailed service blueprint that outlines the behind-the-scenes activities necessary to support the PSS.
 H4h4img1: img/portfolio2024/MBY/Assembly vert  MBY@3x crop.png
 H4h4img1text: Storyboard of using the application to guide the assembly of the MadeBy-You Senseo
 H4h4img2: img/portfolio2024/MBY/Service blueprint assemlby.png